The Evaluation of STEP

 More business creation

-STEP students own 38% more businesses one year after the training.
+STEP students own 33% more businesses two years after the training.

-STEP students create 39% more jobs two years after the training.
+STEP students earn a 10% higher income two years after the training.

 Stronger entrepreneurial mindset